Unit 1 - Introduction to Theatre Design

 This unit will enable you to investigate the breadth of contemporary theatre and performance design practice.
 Areas covered will include, but are not limited to, site-responsive theatre, immersive performance and other aspects of design for performance.

-- To carry out research, practical experiments and speculative design projects
+- You will carry out research, practical experiments and speculative design projects

 This unit aims to introduce you to different ways in which collaborative working can focus and enhance your own creative strengths.
 This unit has 3 core purposes: